MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/trial-signup.md

 ---
 title: "Sign up for a free trial - Power Pages | Microsoft Docs"
 description: "Learn how to quickly sign up for and start a free Power Pages trial.
-Explore the app with tours and videos, and find additional learning resources."
+Explore the app with tours and videos, and find more learning resources."
 author: sampatn
 ms.author: sampatn
 ms.date: 06/03/2022